diegopizzo90/android-mlkit/README.md

 # Third-party libraries
 **Koin**
 Koin is a framework for the dependency injection.
-I have chosen to use this framework because I think is more simple than Dagger2.
-Avoid writing many classes, reducing boilerplate and it's easier to understand.
 Link: https://github.com/InsertKoinIO/koin